equalitie/ouisync-plugin/README.md

 ## Building the native library

+You will need the following installed:
+- rustup
+- cargo (which gets installed with rustup)
+- llvm
+- flutter

+On macos, we recommend installing Apple's Xcode command line tools, which include a working llvm installation.

 The native library is built automatically as part of this plugins build process, but it needs the following prerequisities to be satisfied first: